as43z/as43z/README.md

 ### Hi there 👋

-I am Albert, an engineer working in secure key and certificate for banking management.
+I am Albert, an engineer working in satellite and RAN communication technologies.
 Overall, I am a very versatile developer with many skills, ranging from cryptography to low-level firmware and drivers.

 ### What is this place? 🤔